 Community Association Counsel

 Sue Hawks McClintic graduated from the University of Notre Dame Law School in 1983.
 Originally from Nebraska, Sue joined Epsten Grinnell & Howell, APC, as an associate in October 1990 and became a shareholder in 1999.
-Lauded for her ability to find practical and efficient solutions to client matters, Sue was appointed to supervise the firm’s transactional law department in 2008.
+Lauded for her ability to find practical and efficient solutions to client matters, Sue was appointed to supervise the firm’s transactional law department in 2008 and was named co-managing shareholder in August 2014.

 During her more than twenty year career in community association law, Sue has developed a special expertise in document interpretation, amendment, and restatement.
 Each fall, Sue is a featured speaker at the Epsten Grinnell & Howell Legal Symposium where she educates an audience of more than 600 clients and guests on newly passed laws that affect Common Interest Developments.
 Sue has given more than 20 presentations on Davis-Stirling 2014 to nearly 500 community association managers and board members.